NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

 * The component configuration is documented and easily readable by everyone when checking out a configuration.
-* The configuration documentation is ensured to be correct as it is also read and used by the GIT operations.
+* The configuration documentation is ensured to be correct as it is also read and used by the Git operations.
 * The workflows for creating development and release versions are the same.